 All Wave 2 and 3 Interventions are monitored by the SENCO through the school’s assessment system.

 Where, despite a relevant graduated response, the child has not made expected progress, the school or parents should consider requesting an Education, Health and Care Assessment (EHC).
 In making their decision with regards to an EHC, the local authority will use evidence provided by the school and the parents and will consult closely with everybody concerned.
 Once a pupil is in receipt of an EHC plan the school will ensure that arrangements are made to meet their needs, making sure that the child and their parents are at the centre of decision making.

-For those children with social emotional needs, these can often be addressed by the class Circle Time which is held weekly.
-However, if there is a more substantial need, the school runs Social Skills groups uses ELSA for 1 to 1 support and well qualified teaching assistants as mentors.
+For those children with social and emotional needs, these can often be addressed by the class teacher through PSHE sessions.
+However, if there is a more substantial need, the school runs Nurture Groups, ELSA for 1 to 1 support and group support, THRIVE and well qualified teaching assistants as mentors.

 Through the use of a friendship post, children are encouraged to be aware of vulnerable children during playtime and lunchtime and to be their ‘buddies’.

-- The school dedicates a specific time each day so that children with specific needs are withdrawn from class for small group/1 to 1 support.
-In this way we are able to ensure that no child misses any part of the curriculum.
+• Interventions and support for children are delivered at various times throughout the week.
+In this way, we try to ensure that no child misses the same part of the curriculum.
 During this time their needs are being addressed through specifically targeted programmes.